RHEcosystemAppEng/rhpam-deployment/openshift/issues/customQueries/README.md

 # Custom Queries
 ## Custom Task Query
 The request is to register a query that:
-* Return details on the Tasks, including:
+* Returns details on the Tasks, including:
   * Some well-identified Task and Process variables (see next)
   * Actual and potential owners
   * Status
 * Allows fully configurable filter using the usual SQL operators and with possibility to generate conditional expressions with nested conditional groups concatenated by AND or OR operators
 * Returns paginated result
-* Support sorting on one of the exposed columns
+* Supports sorting on one of the exposed columns

 To simplify the registration of the custom query, we provide a reference SQL script [view.sql](./view.sql) to define a `CustomView` DB view that exposes all the requested columns: